April 1, 2008

-The Special Places Provincial Coordinating Committee, Boreal Forest Subcommittee recommends that McClelland Lake and fen complex be reserved under some form or protective notation (BFS Minutes, Feb.
+In February, the Special Places Provincial Coordinating Committee, Boreal Forest Subcommittee recommends that McClelland Lake and fen complex be reserved under some form or protective notation (BFS Minutes, Feb.
 16/17, 1999).

 Alberta Environmental Protection’s Boreal Forest Natural Region of Alberta report states that the 164 km² MLWC candidate protected area is worthy of protection: “The importance of this site derives from the combination of diverse biophysical features it contains and ecological functions it performs.
 Some superb reticulate and ribbed fens occur in the SW part of this [patterned fen].
 McClelland Lake is an excellent prospect for protection worthy of a strenuous protection effort.
 Any protected area established here will need to be ‘buffered’ from oil sands developments to its south and will require restoration to reverse the adverse ecological impacts resulting from human activities in the region.”

 Koch Industries purchases Fort Hills Leases (5 and 52) from bankrupt Solv-Ex.
 Koch and UTS form True North Energy (TNE).